CarliJoy/intersection_examples/docs/specification.rst

 (TODO add table comparing effects of each option in each of meaningful cases, highlighting the equivalence to unordered in most cases)

-Backwards Compatibility
+Backward Compatibility
 =======================

-This PEP expands the allowed use of ``Self`` to better handle mixins, this change is not done in a backwards incompatible manner.
+This PEP expands the allowed use of ``Self`` to better handle mixins, this change is not done in a backward incompatible manner.

-The implementation of ``__and__`` for the builtin ``type`` may result in runtime uses of type introspection to misbehave for user defined types using a metaclass which defines ``__and__`` for some purpose.
+The implementation of ``__and__`` for the builtin ``type`` may result in runtime uses of type introspection to misbehave for user-defined types that define a metaclass which defines ``__and__`` for some purpose.

-The considerations are similar to the prior implementing of ``|`` for types.
+The considerations are similar to the prior implementation of ``|`` for types.

 Security Implications